Metaclass (knowledge representation)

-In the Semantic Web and in knowledge representation, a metaclass is a class whose instances are themselves classes.
-Similar to their role in programming languages, metaclasses in Semantic Web languages can have properties otherwise applicable only to individuals, while retaining the same class's ability to be classified in a concept hierarchy.
+In knowledge representation, particularly in the Semantic Web, a metaclass is a class whose instances can themselves be classes.
+Similar to their role in programming languages, metaclasses in ontology languages can have properties otherwise applicable only to individuals, while retaining the same class's ability to be classified in a concept hierarchy.
 This enables knowledge about instances of those metaclasses to be inferred by semantic reasoners using statements made in the metaclass.
 Metaclasses thus enhance the expressivity of knowledge representations in a way that can be intuitive for users.

 While classes are suitable to represent a population of individuals, metaclasses can, as one of their feature, be used to represent the conceptual dimension of an ontology.
-Metaclasses are supported in the ontology language OWL and the data-modeling vocabulary RDFS.
+Metaclasses are supported in the Web Ontology Language (OWL) and the data-modeling vocabulary RDFS.

 Metaclasses are often modeled by setting them as the object of claims involving rdf:type and rdfs:subClassOf—built-in properties commonly referred to as instance of and subclass of.
 Instance of entails that the subject of the claim is an instance, i.e. an individual that is a member of a class.
 Subclass of entails that the subject is a class.
 In the context of instance of and subclass of, the key difference between metaclasses and ordinary classes is that metaclasses are the object of instance of claims used on a class, while ordinary classes are not objects of such claims. (e.g. in a claim Bob instance of Human, Bob is the subject and an Instance, while the object, Human, is an ordinary class; but a further claim that Human instance of Animal species makes "Animal species" a metaclass because it has a member, "Human", that is also a Class).